charles-lunarg/vk-bootstrap/docs/getting_started.md

 ```
 ## Surface Creation

-Vulkan requires manually creating a surface, called `VkSurfaceKHR`.
+Presenting images to the screen Vulkan requires creating a surface, encapsulated in a `VkSurfaceKHR` handle.
 Creating a surface is the responsibility of the windowing system, thus is out of scope for `vk-bootstrap`.
-However, it does try to make the process as painless as possible by automatically enabling the correct windowing extensions in `VkInstance` creation.
+However, `vk-bootstrap` does try to make the process as painless as possible by automatically enabling the correct windowing extensions in `VkInstance` creation.

 Windowing libraries which support Vulkan usually provide a way of getting the `VkSurfaceKHR` handle for the window.
 These methods require a valid Vulkan instance, thus must be done after instance creation.